OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/refresh-rest-service.md

     The method format displays as **method name [/relative endpoint]** and, if applicable, **(outdated)**.

     Where:
-    * method name = the method you may select to import or update
+    * method name = the method you may select to consume or update
     *  [/relative endpoint] = endpoint relative to the base URL
     *  (outdated) = if applicable, identifies methods that were previously imported but no longer exist in the latest specification

     ![](images/ss-rest-refresh-methods-4.png)

 6. Click **Finish** to add the selected methods.
-In this example, all available methods are selected. **AllGoalKeepers** is outdated, which means it's no longer in the specification and, therefore, can't be be selected or consumed.
+In this example, all available methods are selected. **AllGoalKeepers**  includes an outdated label, which means it no longer exists in the service and can't be selected.